zangrand/ansible-role-cvmfs-client/README.md

 marcoverl.cvmfs_client
 ======================

-Ansible role to install CernVM-FS Client with or w/o containerd snapshotter
+Ansible role to install CernVM-FS Client with or w/o its containerd snapshotter

 Requirements
 ------------